lamakye7/chocolate_sales_dashboard/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
-For questions or feedback, please feel free to reach out.
+For questions or feedback, please feel free to reach out @ louisamakye20@gmail.com